The much-loved Jarrah Log has been relocated as part of an upgrade to the Saw Avenue Picnic Area in Kings Park.

 The Saw Avenue Picnic Area in Kings Park is being upgraded with the assistance of funding from Variety the Children's Charity of Western Australia to provide improved community facilities, access for all pathways and a nature based adventure play area in parkland on the western side of Saw Avenue.

-Mark Webb, Botanic Gardens and Parks Authority CEO said "This is a great opportunity to replace the existing ageing facilities and improve access through the area, without changing the current informal and relaxed atmosphere of the picnic area."
+'This is a great opportunity to replace the existing ageing facilities and improve access through the area, without changing the current informal and relaxed atmosphere of the picnic area', Mark Webb, Botanic Gardens and Parks Authority CEO said.

 It will incorporate some unique artworks in the form of picnic furniture and play elements created from recycled timber by local woodcarving artist, Nic Compton, with a community and natural environment theme.